 Use style overrides to customize symbols on different canvases, when exporting or printing.

-It is recommended that objects with a symbol role are placed on a separate canvas (the Reference Canvas group is created for this purpose) to provide a better organization of reusable document Symbols.
-This option of symbol creation and use is the easiest, as it allows for an easy location and editing of the original object.
+It is recommended that objects with a symbol role are placed on a separate canvas (the Reference Canvas group is created for this purpose) to provide a better organization of reusable symbols in a document.
+This scheme of symbol creation and use is the easiest, as it allows for an easy location and editing of the original object.
 Any changes to the original object are immediately mirrored in all symbol instances.

-Styles can be created and used with a similar workflow as Symbols.
-Just like in the case of Symbols, there are three mechanisms to create styles.
+Styles are created and used in a similar workflow as Symbols.
+Just like in the case of symbols, there are three mechanisms to create styles.
 Object attributes (colors, gradients, patterns, noise styles, effects, shapes, and much more) can be saved as presets in separate preset files (or as a preset stored with the document).
 These separate preset files can be shared and reused by other designers as collections of swatches, brushes, effects or shapes.
-When reusing a preset, the whole style is copied, and there will be no references kept to the stored preset.
+When reusing a preset, the whole style is copied, and there will be no link kept to the stored preset.
 This allows an easy reuse of premade style or shape components.

-Referencing to other (named) objects for style provides for the easiest workflow in creating documents with reusable styles.
+Linking (by references) to other (named) objects for style, provides for the easiest workflow in creating documents with reusable styles.
 Almost all aspects of an object (or text) can be styled by using references.
 This includes the object fill and outline attributes, but also the object shape or the effects applied on an object.

 The Symbols and Styles chapter provides a detailed description on how to use Presets, Symbols, Styles and Object Roles to create a more reusable design, by combining these features with multiple canvases and Reference Canvases.

-VectorStyler provides an advanced object or text Find/Replace feature through the Find/Replace view accessible from the Edit menu.
-Objects can be searched by their name, marker (see selection), role or symbol use.
-It is also possible to search for objects using various style, effect, shape, transparency or other attributes.
+VectorStyler provides an advanced object and text Find/Replace feature through the Find/Replace view accessible from the Edit menu.
+Objects can be searched by their name, marker (see Selections), role or symbol use.
+It is also possible to search for objects using combinations of style (fill or outline), effect, shape, transparency or other attributes.

-Objects found using the search criteria can be changed by setting up replace changes.
-These changes can be most of the typical changes applied to an object.
+Objects found using the search criteria can be changed by setting up replacement changes.
+These changes can be selected from a list of changes applied to an object (or previously recorded actions).
 It is possible to change the shape or styles of an object found through search.
 It is also possible to apply shape or image effects on found objects or to add new transformations.